dsharrison/apex-doc-node/README.md

   - `company`: The name of your company.
   - `email`: Your company's contact email.
   - `scopes`: An array of scopes you would like to generate documentation for.
+  - `report`: Whether to run the documentation coverage analysis or not (true/false).
 ### Execution
 To run the documentation, simply run `node main.js` from the project root.